 Associations between growth rate and nutrient concentration

 Most reef fishes had nutrient concentrations that met recommended intakes of 2-3 nutrients in a 100 g portion (nutrient densities between 90-250%), including species with ‘slow’ or ‘fast’ growth coefficients (Kmax between 0.06-2.8).
 Species with the highest nutrient densities (>300%) were mostly piscivores and mobile invertivores, including slow-growing species such as snappers (Lutjanidae) and groupers (Epinephelidae) with lower Kmax values of 0.3 (Fig. 1a).
-The fastest growing species (Kmax > 1) were dominated by planktivores and sessile invertivores, most of which had nutrient densities below 200%, and only a few mobile invertivores were both highly nutritious and fast growing (Fig. 1a).
+The fastest growing species (Kmax > 1) were dominated by mobile invertivores (14 species), sessile invertivores (10), and planktivores (6), most of which had nutrient densities between 200-250% (Fig. 1a).
 Nutrient density and Kmax were weakly associated (r = -0.1), but nutrient density obscured associations between Kmax and concentrations of specific nutrients.
-For example, size-linked nutrients [5] (Fig. S1) were more strongly correlated with Kmax, with growth ~ nutrient relationships that were positive for calcium, iron, and zinc, and negative for selenium (Fig. 1b).
+For example, nutrients that vary strongly with body size [3] (Fig. S1) were more strongly correlated with Kmax, which also varied with size.
+As a result, growth ~ nutrient relationships were positive for calcium, iron, and zinc, and negative for selenium (Fig. 1b).
 In contrast, omega-3 fatty acid and vitamin A concentrations were not associated with Kmax.

 Figure 1 | Association between nutrient content and growth potential of 541 coral reef fish species.
-Points are individual species observedacross Belize, Fiji, Madagascar, and the Solomon Islands, and Kmax is plotted on a log scale.
-In (a) nutrient density is the combined contribution to recommended daily women intakes of calcium, iron, selenium, zinc, omega-3 fatty acids and vitamin A [26], using reference values for adult women (18-65 years old).
+Points are individual species observed on underwater visual census surveys conducted in Belize, Fiji, Madagascar, and the Solomon Islands, and Kmax is plotted on a log scale.
+In (a) nutrient density is the combined contribution to recommended daily women intakes of calcium, iron, selenium, zinc, omega-3 fatty acids and vitamin A [25], using reference values for adult women (18-65 years old).
 In (b) are the six nutrient concentrations by Kmax for each species, with fitted GAM smoothers (± 95% confidence interval).
-Growth coefficient Kmax is the value of growth coefficient K for each species at its theoretical maximum size, derived from the von Bertalanffy equation [14].
+Growth coefficient Kmax is the value of growth coefficient K for each species at its theoretical maximum size, derived from the von Bertalanffy equation [16].
 Labels show the top two species with highest average biomass in the dataset, for each trophic group, and marginal histograms show data distributions on each axis.

 Fishery services: standing biomass, biomass turnover, and nutrient production

 Species-level differences in growth rates and nutrient concentrations (Fig. 1) may not necessarily scale up to influence assemblage-level nutrient production, which is also governed by species’ relative abundances.
 Next, we estimated standing biomass (kg ha-1), biomass turnover (productivity, kg ha-1 day-1, divided by standing biomass, %), and nutrient production (mass of nutrients assimilated in fish tissue day-1 ha-1) by the reef fish assemblage at 333 sites in Belize, Fiji, Madagascar, and the Solomon Islands.
-Reefs supported a range of biomass levels (9 kg ha-1 in Madagascar to 5,937 kg ha-1 in Fiji, Fig. 2b), and biomass production generally increased with fishable biomass (Fig. S2).
+Reefs supported a range of biomass levels (9 kg ha-1 in one Madagascar site to 5,937 kg ha-1 in one Fiji site, Fig. 2b), and biomass production generally increased with fishable biomass (Fig. S2).
 Biomass turnover, however, was highly variable along the biomass gradient (1-41%), while reefs in Fiji and the Solomon Islands had the highest nutrient productivity (at ~2,000 kg ha-1 of fish biomass), particularly minerals (calcium, iron, selenium, zinc) (Fig. S2).
-These fishery services were provided by different fish trophic groups, with herbivorous and detritivorous fishes dominating nutrient production (mean = 34% across all six nutrients, ranging from 18-50%).
-Mobile invertivores were the second highest nutrient producer, with an average of 22% of the production across all nutrients, and accounted for more vitamin A production (35%) than herbivore/detritivores (18%) (Fig. 2a).
-Other trophic groups had lower contributions to nutrient production, contributing an average 16% (planktivore), 13% (piscivore) and 10% (omnivore).
+These fishery services were provided by different fish trophic groups, with the herbivore (detritivore) fishes dominating nutrient production (mean = 34% across all six nutrients, ranging from 18-50%).
+Mobile invertivores were the second highest nutrient producer, with an average of 22% of the production across all nutrients, and accounted for more vitamin A production (35%) than herbivores (detritivore) (18%) (Fig. 2a).
+Other trophic groups had lower contributions to nutrient production, contributing a mean 16% (planktivore), 13% (piscivore) and 10% (omnivore).